SwedbankPay/developer.swedbankpay.com/payment-instruments/invoice/redirect.md

 ---

 {% include alert.html type="informative" icon="report_problem" body="This
-invoice integration has been phased out, due to Strong Costumer Authentication (SCA) being required by law.
+invoice integration has been phased out, due to Strong Customer Authentication (SCA) being required by law.
 As we will not activate SCA for this integration option, it is no longer compliant." %}